apache/cloudstack-documentation/source/installguide/management-server/_pkg_repo.rst

 You can add a DEB package repository to your apt sources with the following commands.
 Please note that only packages for Ubuntu 16.04 (Xenial) and Ubuntu 18.04 (Bionic) are being built at this time.
-DISCLAIMER: Ubuntu 14.04 (Trusty) is no longer supported.
+Ubuntu 14.04 (Trusty) is no longer supported.

 Use your preferred editor and open (or create) ``/etc/apt/sources.list.d/cloudstack.list``.
 Add the community provided